Last updated on 31 October 2022

 To stabilize a video in DaVinci Resolve, you must follow these simple steps:

-- Step 3: Be ready to go through trial and error.
+- Go to “Stabilization” and adjust the settings to suit your shot.
+Be ready to go through trial and error.
 Depending on the footage, you may need to try many combinations of settings until the video is stable.

-Step 1: Select the video you want to stabilize in DaVinci Resolve
+Step 1: Add the video to the timeline in the “Edit” tab

-In the Inspector menu, go to the stabilization tool.
-To stabilize your video, you can use one of the three available algorithms: Perspective, Similarity, and Translation.
-To find them, click on the drop-down menu located near Modes.
-These will interpret your frames and try stabilizing the video in different ways.
+- To stabilize your video, you can use one of the three available algorithms: Perspective, Similarity, and Translation.
+To find them, click on the drop-down menu located next to Mode.
+These will interpret your frames and stabilize the video in different ways.